 - Q: Am I eligible if I have already published a novel or a full-length collection of poetry, short stories, or creative nonfiction?
 A: Yes.
-We allow applicants to have published one full-length book of creative writing prior to the February 28 application deadline.
+We allow applicants to have published one full-length book of creative writing prior to the extended March 3 application deadline.
 If you have published more than one book, however, you are not eligible.

 - Q: I have not published a book-length collection.
 Am I still eligible?
 Should I bother applying?
 A: Yes!
 Our reading process is blind; most of our chosen fellows will not have published a collection prior to applying.

 - Q: I signed a contract (or won a book competition) for a second collection after I submitted my application for a fellowship.
 Am I still eligible?
 A: Yes.
 As long as you did not have the second book published or accepted for publication at the time you applied, you are still eligible.

 - Q: I've published more than one book that is neither fiction nor poetry nor creative nonfiction (e.g. a cookbook, a car repair manual, or an ESL textbook).
 Am I eligible for the fellowship?
 A: Yes.
 Books that are not creative writing do not count for fellowship purposes.
 If you are unsure if your book is considered a creative work, feel free to contact us.